blackbrokkoli/photography-world-cup/README.md

 # image-viewer-rust

-A very simple image viewer to test how the image crate works with minifb
+A very simple image viewer to test how the image crate works with minifb.